AyubTouba/back-pair/README.md

 4.  **Monitor Progress:** The "Backup Logs" area will display the progress of the backup process, showing which files are being copied.
 5.  **View History:** The "History" section show a record of past backup operations.

+---

 ## Contributing

-We welcome contributions to `back-pair`!
+We welcome contributions to `BackPair`!
 If you have ideas for new features, find bugs, or want to improve the code, please feel free to:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Make your changes.
 4. Submit a pull request with a clear description of your changes.

+---

 ## License
-MIT
+This project is licensed under the MIT License